verdaccio/website/website/translated_docs/yo-NG/best-practices.md

 ### Lilo awọn akopọ gbogbogbo lati npmjs.org

-Ti ko ba si awọn akopọ kan ninu ibi ipamọ, olupese yoo gbiyanju lati sawari rẹ lati npmjs.org.
-Ti npmjs.org ko ba ṣiṣẹ, o ma n pese awọn akopọ lati apo iranti ni idibọn wipe ko si awọn akopọ miiran. **Verdaccio will download only what's needed (requested by clients)**, and this information will be cached, so if client will ask the same thing second time, it can be served without asking npmjs.org for it.
+If a package doesn't exist in the storage, the server will try to fetch it from npmjs.org.
+If npmjs.org is down, it serves packages from the cache pretending that no other packages exist. **Verdaccio will download only what's needed (requested by clients)**, and this information will be cached, so if the client requests the same thing a second time it can be served without asking npmjs.org for it.

 **Apẹẹrẹ:**

-If you successfully request `express@4.0.1` from this server once, you'll be able to do it again (with all it's dependencies) anytime even if npmjs.org is down. Ṣugbọn ka sọpe `express@4.0.0` ko ni jẹ gbigba lati ayelujara titi ti ẹnikan yoo fi nilo rẹ gangan.
-And if npmjs.org is offline, this server would say that only `express@4.0.1` (only what's in the cache) is published, but nothing else.
+If you successfully request `express@4.0.1` from the server once, you'll be able to do it again (with all of it's dependencies) any time, even if npmjs.org is down.
+Though note that `express@4.0.0` will not be downloaded until it's actually needed by somebody.
+And if npmjs.org is offline, the server will say that only `express@4.0.1` (what's in the cache) is published, but nothing else.

 ### Fagbara bori awọn akopọ gbogbogbo